mmalczak/recrutation/README.md

     exit - exits the client application

-    controller_coeff - used to changed coefficients of the controller.
+    controller_coeff - used to change coefficients of the controller.
 The following matrices could be modified: A, B, C, D, L or K. In case of modification of A, B or C - matrices L and K will be recalculated.
-        Matrix D is the feed-forward matrix.
+        **Only controller's coefficients will be modified.
+The simulated process in the server will remain unchanged**

 In order to start disturbing operation of the server, start zaklocenie machine: